MicrosoftDocs/dataexplorer-docs/data-explorer/double-encryption.md

 ---
-title: Secure your cluster in Azure Data Explorer
+title: Enable infrastructure encryption on your cluster in Azure Data Explorer
-description: This article describes how to secure your cluster in Azure Data Explorer within the Azure portal.
+description: This article describes how to Enable infrastructure encryption on your cluster in Azure Data Explorer.
 author: toleibov
 ms.author: toleibov
 ms.reviewer: